ShinyServiper/MyThird/Homework1_FintechBootCamp.md

 ## Results

-* What has been the business impact of this company so far?
-*** LimePay and Etherlime.
-LimePay allows individuals and companies to execute transactions for dApps with fiat money, as opposed to using a crypto wallet.
-Etherlime is an open source tool for blockchain developers; for which they received funding by the Etherum Community Fund and the ETHPrize. ***

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?